stacksjb/AlfredTodWorkflow/README.md

-# AlfredTodWorkflow
+# Alfred TodWorkflow
-An Alfred (https://www.alfredapp.com) Wrapper for the TOD Rust Application (https://github.com/alanvardy/tod) that allows you to quickly add tasks to your Todoist Inbox using Todoist Natural Language Processing
+An Alfred (https://www.alfredapp.com) Wrapper for the TOD Application (https://github.com/alanvardy/tod) that allows you to quickly add tasks to your Todoist Inbox using Todoist Natural Language Processing

 Currently only the Inbox is supproted.